markstringer-dti/markstringer-dti.github.io/dti.md

 How?
 Somebody will tell you that the live environment is only in the budget from the week before the project is about to finish?

 How?
-Nearly everybody (I've been lucky to work with some exceptions) who is responsible for product management will duck their responsibility for deciding what are the most important things that the software should do.
-They will utter the magic tragic words "we need it all, so I don't think it's important what order it gets done in."
+I've been lucky, and there are some noble exceptions.
+There are some great product managers.
+The main responsibility of a prodcut manager is to decide the relative importance of the different things that the software should do.
+But so many of them try to avoid it.
+They will utter the magic, tragic words "we need it all, so I don't think it's important what order it gets done in."

 But why?
 Why don't people want working software?

-The reason people don't want working software is very similar to the reason that the improvisers that we talked about in Chapter 2 don't want to deal with the pirate ship.
-Without having to think about it, they know that dealing with working software or a pirate ship will mean that they have to *change*.
+The reason people don't want working software is something we've already talked about.
+Well, it's very similar.
+It's very similar to the reason that the improvisers that we talked about in Chapter 2 don't want to deal with the pirate ship.
+Without having to think about it, people know that dealing with working software or a pirate ship will mean that they have to *change*.
 They will have to change what they think.
 They also might have to change what they do.

-The other reason is that trying to get software working attacks the "Flower" of an idea - this is the aspect of the idea that people think is good, without having to think about it.
-Remember that ideas tend to be of the form "all", "same", "faster", "cheaper."
+The other reason is that trying to get software working attacks the "Flower" of an idea.
+This is the aspect of the idea that people think is good even, without having to think about it.
+These are the aspects of ideas that tend to be of the form "all", "same", "faster", "cheaper."

 Trying to get even a tiny bit of software working tends to undermine those aspects of an idea.
 If just getting *something* to work, takes so long, and that something is so slow and has cost *how much* money?
 Suddenly the idea doesn't look so shiny and appealing.